google/xls/docs_src/tutorials/hello_xls.md

 git clone https://github.com/google/xls.git xls
 ```

 Next, build the project tree.
-XLS includes several depenencies that can take a
+XLS includes several dependencies that can take a
 while to build, so the first build may take a while; subsequent builds will be
 much shorter.

-NOTE: If you don't have Bazel installed, install it: check the Bazel website for
+> **NOTE**: If you don't have Bazel installed, install it: check the Bazel
-instructions.
-The other prerequisites are a C++20-compliant compiler toolchain
+> website for instructions.
+The other prerequisites are a C++20-compliant
-and a Python3 interpreter; check with your distribution for installation
+> compiler toolchain and a Python3 interpreter; check with your distribution for
-instructions for both.
+> installation instructions for both.

 Start the XLS build by running: